How to reduce cart abandonment

 What is cart abandonment, and what causes it?

-If your ecommerce organization struggles with cart abandonment, identifying friction points is a good place to begin your investigation.
-Below are common factors to consider:
+If your ecommerce organization struggles with cart abandonment, identifying friction points is a good place to begin and ultimately reduce cart abandonment.

 • Hidden costs: While a product page may offer one price that a customer is comfortable with, one may not be happy to find that when they’re ready to check out, extra fees and costs are suddenly visible.
 55% of shoppers abandon carts for this reason, according to Dynamic Yield.